- General Questions

 What should I do if I think I have a disability, but have never been tested?

-An appropriate first step would be to visit SSD during Walk In Hours (9am-4pm Monday-Friday) and talk with a SSD Disabilities Services Coordinator in order to more thoroughly discuss the difficulties you have been having.
+An appropriate first step would be to visit SSD during Drop In Hours (10am-3pm Monday-Friday) and talk with a SSD Disabilities Services Coordinator in order to more thoroughly discuss the difficulties you have been having.
 SSD does not conduct testing for learning or communication disorders, attention disorders, and/or psychological functioning; however, if such testing seems appropriate, we can refer you to clinicians who conduct such services in the community.

 What happens if I leave the University and then come back?
 Do I need to bring new documentation?